- The best outdoor keypad is ButterflyMX.

 If you need a simple, effective, and secure way to control access at doors and gates around your property, a keypad is a great solution.
 And if you’re concerned about using keypad entry systems at exterior entrances, don’t worry — there are outdoor keypads just for those purposes.

 Read on to learn more about outdoor keypads, where they’re used, and the benefits they offer.
-We’ll also help you choose the best outdoor keypad for your building.
+Most importantly, you’ll discover the best outdoor keypad for your property.

 This post covers: